cd ../blog

 How to Secure Your Claude Enterprise Tenant: A Settings-by-Settings Configuration Guide

-AIMatthew KeeleyApr 9, 202625 min read
+AIMatthew KeeleyApr 9, 202617 min read

 Claude Enterprise ships with defaults that prioritize productivity.
 That is reasonable for a general-purpose platform.
-For security teams, it means onboarding must be handled like any other high-impact SaaS rollout: review each setting, understand the data path, and document accepted risk versus managed control.
+For security teams, it means onboarding must be handled like any other high-impact SaaS rollout.
+Review each setting, understand the data path, and document accepted risk versus managed control.

 This guide is designed to be executed, not skimmed.
 For each setting, it tells you what to configure, why it matters, and what to track for ongoing governance.